tararahuuw/tararahuuw/README.md

 2. Exploring Android OS

 Android is The platform changing what mobile can do.
 Android is open to everyone: developers, designers and device makers.
 That means more people can experiment, imagine and create things the world has never seen.
-Android Studio provides the fastest tools for building apps on every type of Android device. with this tool I believe I can develop skills to create any applications
+Android Studio provides the fastest tools for building apps on every type of Android device. with this tool I believe I can develop my skills to create any applications